halasadi/halasadi.github.io/_pages/resume/index.md

  - Showed that T-cells can be matched to which antigens they bind using a machine learning algorithm (Random Forests).
 This project was used for prelimary evidence to support the <a href="https://www.adaptivebiotech.com/tcr-antigen-map" title="ab">Antigen Map Project</a>.
  - Currently working with Microsoft to develop a statistical pipeline for processing data for the Antigen Map Project.

-**Intern at Cataphora Inc** (Summer 2012)

-Combination of quality assurance work and software engineering at a data science startup.
-Company now out of business.

 # Publications

 See publication history on my <a href="https://scholar.google.com/citations?user=eL83UswAAAAJ&hl=en" title="ab">Google Scholar</a>.